aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     OK, so let’s add some life to our room, shall we?

-    Under your interface code, add a `script` tag and let’s get our status indicator working by making a WebSocket connection to our server, listening for the relevant events, and updating the interface accordingly:
+    Under your interface code, right before the closing `</body>` tag, add a `script` tag and let’s get our status indicator working by making a WebSocket connection to our server, listening for the relevant events, and updating the interface accordingly:

     ```js
     <script>